AliciaFrederick/choice-and-chance/content/System/Time Point Cost Tables.md

 ---
 ## Unlocking a Form

-You must spend 3 TP to gain access to a spell effect.
-When you do so, you mayFor every augment you add to the spell, you must spend an additional 2 TP.
-Once created, the spell's TN is 8.
-During gameplay, you can reduce augments on-the-fly to ease (increase) the TN.
+You must spend 3 TP to gain access to a form's spell effect.
+- When you do so, you may also unlock augments for 2 TP each (normally 3 TP each, see [[Time Point Cost Tables#Improving a Form that's already unlocked|Improving a Form]]).
+- Once unlocked, the form's TN is 8.

 | Cost (TP) | 3       | 2       | 2     | 2      | 2       | 2     |
 | --------- | ------- | ------- | ----- | ------ | ------- | ----- |